 Fitness & gym

 TG Fitness is a huge gym in town.
-It’s very well equipped with cardio and weight machines and free weights.
+It’s very well equipped with cardio machines, weight machines, and free weights.
 It is not air-conditioned but has a lot of fans.
 A day pass costs 70 Baht.
 We were pretty impressed with the space and value here.
 Protein shakes are a bit steep at 80 Baht so better to pick one up at 7-11.

 Chaiyaphum is on the edge of Issan so you can continue into the Northeast, or head into Central-Northern Thailand.